My goodness, we haven't even started yet!

 Here are some ways you can do that:

 Submit a video for review: This can be a training or trialing video.
 Ask your chosen instructor to tell you what they see, what is working, what is not working and partner with you to put a training plan together.

-Private video consultation: Reserve a virtual consultation where an instructor can help you flesh out what your short- and long-term goals are and identify some ways that you can achieve them.
+Private Zoom consultation: Reserve a virtual consultation where an instructor can help you flesh out what your short- and long-term goals are and identify some ways that you can achieve them.

 Take the Now What Do I Do?
 Course with Judith Guthrie: Jump headfirst into learning how to be a thinking trainer.
 See the benefits of identifying hierarchy of behavior, logging your training, fighting mental fatigue and more in this 6-week course.

 Again, shifting from a passive participant to an actively engaged thinking trainer can be challenging and trying at first.
 But, if you do this, you will see a massive improvement in your Scent Work training and performance overall.
 Give it a try, you will thank me later.

 Dianna has been training dogs professionally since 2011.
 She has done everything from teaching group training classes and private lessons, to specializing in working with fearful, reactive and aggressive dogs, to being a trial official and competition organization staff member.

 Following a serious neck and back injury, Dianna was forced to retire from in-person dog training.
 But she was not ready to give up her passion!
 So, she created Pet Dog U and Scent Work University to provide outstanding online dog training to as many dog handlers, owners and trainers possible…regardless of where they live!
 Dianna is incredibly grateful to the amazingly talented group of instructors who have joined PDU and SWU and she looks forward to the continued growth of PDU and SWU and increased learning opportunities all of these online dog training platforms can provide.